 That lasted about 12 hours…The very next day, our champion had a new patient in the same room with RSV that was on isolation precautions.
 Everything we had worked to address went out the window because the nurse needed more time to gown and glove.
-It took a couple of years for technology to catch up, but we developed Adaptive Room Modes™ to respond to the need to have our system respond in real time to patient needs.
+It took a couple of years for technology to catch up, but we developed patented Adaptive Room Modes™ to respond to the need to have our system respond in real time to patient needs.

 The very first iteration of the CHSH technology included an alarm that would beep when a clinician would fail to clean their hands.
 One of the first physicians we were working with took one look and responded “No beeps.
 Everything in my ICU beeps at me and I ignore all of them except the ventilator.”
-She was right – a beep wouldn’t work, so this is why we developed our Natural Language Voice Reminder™.
+She was right – a beep wouldn’t work, so this is why we developed our patented Real-Time Voice Reminder™.
 This gently captures clinicians’ attention through the clutter of other, non-human sounds.
 To this day, this has been the single biggest driver of changing clinicians’ behavior.

 Our team continues to learn new things every day and respond to clinician request.
-I was in a critical care unit recently that had just turned on our Natural Language Voice Reminder™.
+I was in a critical care unit recently that had just turned on our Real-Time Voice Reminder™.
 I was talking with the staff and everything was going well except their corner room.
 All of the staff assigned to that room said that they needed an extra half second before the voice went off.
 We went to take a look and sure enough, the dispensers in that one room were a bit further from the door.